grid5000/g5k-api/README.md

 ## Installation

-The app is packaged for Debian Squeeze.
+The app is packaged for Debian Wheezy.
 Therefore installation is as follows:

     sudo apt-get update
     sudo apt-get install g5k-api

-In particular, runtime dependencies of the app include `ruby1.9.1-full` and `git-core`.
+In particular, runtime dependencies of the app include `ruby1.9.3` and `git-core`.

 ## Development